Howard Greenberg

 Integration with legacy systems and relational databases.
 Certain Notes applications may require that data be moved on a regular basis to legacy systems and relational databases such as accounting systems, human resources, and inventory systems.
 Tools like InfoPump allow data to be moved tofrom Lotus Notes on a regular, scheduled basis.

-Step 3: Roll-out Plan Rolling out Notes includes installing Notes on all designated servers and workstations, installing Notes applications, and training users on Notes.
+Rolling out Notes includes installing Notes on all designated servers and workstations, installing Notes applications, and training users on Notes.
 The roll-out plan should address the following questions:

-Step 5: Application Development Application development really starts from day one.
+Application development really starts from day one.
 When organizations consider implementing Notes, they typically think in terms of what applications Notes can be used for.
 In the pilot phase, organizations generally develop one or two Notes applications.
 As Notes is deployed on a larger scale, they develop more applications as users identify more uses for Notes.
 Before developing new applications, you need to decide if Notes is the right platform for that application.
 Poor candidates for development in Notes include applications that must have constantly up-to-date data like accounting systems, reservation systems, and inventory systems.

 The first step is developing an application is to train the application developers.
 Once the developers have received training on the platform, they should begin with simple discussion forums and warehouse information databases.
 Using outside consultants to supplement in-house development will help developers conquer the learning curve faster.
 An organization that anticipates a large amount of in-house development should adopt application development standards.
 These standards should define how Notes fields, forms, views, and macros are named, documented, and used, ensuring that developers can work on other developer’s projects when needed.
 The standards should also define how Notes help documents are created and used as well as document security standards for application development.

-Summary Notes is a powerful tool for creating strategies systems that can dramatically increase productivity and speed up business processes.
+Notes is a powerful tool for creating strategies systems that can dramatically increase productivity and speed up business processes.
 Due to its complexity, careful planning is essential for a smooth Notes implementation in your organization.
 Following the six steps outlined in this article will aid your organization‘s Notes implementation.

 Howard Greenberg, a level II Certified Lotus Notes Instructor, a Lotus Certified Notes Specialist, and a Master Certified NetWare Engineer, has over thirteen years of diversified experience in the computer industry, with specialties in clientserver computing, personal computers, and multimedia technologies with IBM.
 He has extensive experience with Lotus Notes, Novell NetWare, servers, workstations, and operating systems like DOS, Windows, and OS2, and has developed and taught classes on clientserver topics.
 To contact the author, call, fax, or email him: